com4/octoeb/README.md

 2. The token can be obtained from https://github.com/settings/tokens
 3. USER is your login email for GitHub

+## Tab Completion
+To add tab completion in `bash` simply add

+    source /path/to/octoeb/completion.sh

+to your `bashrc`.

+If you are running `zsh`, then you must also add

+    autoload -U +X bashcompinit && bashcompinit

+to the beginning of your `zshrc`.

 ## Usage
 There are three major command `start`, `qa`, and `release`.
 Enter